Belkinmix/yolo-v8/README.md

 - 🌐 Clean web-based interface using Gradio
 - ⚙️ Adjustable detection confidence threshold (via code)

+## 🧾 How to Use

+After running the app with:
+Open the URL printed in your terminal — usually something like: http://127.0.0.1:7860 ⚠️ This app runs locally.
+You must open it from the terminal output in your browser.

-🧠 Model Info
+## 🧠 Model Info
 This app uses the yolov8n.pt (YOLOv8 Nano) model.
 If it's not found locally, Ultralytics will download it automatically on first use.

-💻 Requirements
+## 💻 Requirements
 Python 3.8+
 Gradio
 Ultralytics (YOLOv8)